Prague Experience logoPrague tourist information & travel guide logo

 Other ticket machines accept payment by contactless credit card, mobile device, and in cash (Czech Crowns (CZK)).

-Note: Passengers intending to purchase a ticket inside a tram or bus using contactless payment are required to board the vehicle by the door with the contactless payment symbol on.
+Note: Passengers buying a ticket inside a tram or bus via contactless payment are required to board the vehicle by the door with the contactless payment symbol on (if a transport official sees you board by another door, you could face a fine).

 Public Transport Ticket Machine in Prague